A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

 \subsection{Explicit calculations for classifying spaces of crossed complexes}

 Quinn's finite total homotopy TQFT, $\FQp{\Bc}{s}$, and its `finitary' once-extended versions, $\tFQd{\Bc}$ and $\tFQmor{\Bc}$, can, in theory, be combinatorially calculated by passing to one of the existing combinatorial models for homotopy theory, for instance, simplicial sets, or simplicial groups, \cite{Curtis,MaySimplicial}.
+However, notice that the calculation of homotopy contents of function spaces may in theory still present significant challenges since it requires computing all non-trivial homotopy groups.
 Explicit formulae in this general setting will be deferred to a future paper.

-In the last part of this paper, Part \ref{Quinn Calc}, we will work within a `truncation' of homotopy theory, obtained by passing to the category of strict infinity groupoids, or $\omega$-groupoids in the nomenclature of \cite{brown_higgins_sivera}, which we will consider in their equivalent form as crossed complexes, following Brown and Higgins, \cite{brown_higgins_cubes}.
+In the last part of this paper, Chapter \ref{Quinn Calc}, we will work within a `truncation' of homotopy theory, obtained by passing to the category of strict infinity-groupoids, or $\omega$-groupoids in the nomenclature of \cite{brown_higgins_sivera}, which we will consider in their equivalent form as crossed complexes, following Brown and Higgins, \cite{brown_higgins_cubes}.
 (See also the more recent monograph, \cite{brown_higgins_sivera}, by Brown, Higgins and Sivera.)

 We will give explicit formula for Quinn's finite total homotopy TQFT, $\FQp{\Bc}{s}$, and the two finitary versions of the once-extended Quinn TQFT, for cases in which $\Bc$ is the classifying space, $B_\A$, of a homotopy finite crossed complex, $\A$.
+In this case, the computation of Quinn's finite homotopy TQFT, and its extended version, is quite simple since it does not require the explicit calculation of homotopy groups of function spaces.
+This is due to an `alternating product' formula for the homotopy content of finite crossed complexes, which is an analogue of the formula for the Euler characteristic of a finite complex in terms of an alternating sum of cardinalities of sets of simplices.
+This is treated in Subsection \ref{sec:homfinXcomp}.

-Note that the spaces of the form $B_\A$, where $\A$ is a homotopy finite crossed complex, do not include all possible homotopy classes of homotopy finite spaces, but include, for instance, those that are 2-types (i.e. whose homotopy groups, $\pi_i$, vanish for $i \ge 3$).
+We note, however, that the spaces of the form $B_\A$, where $\A$ is a homotopy finite crossed complex, do not include all possible homotopy classes of homotopy finite spaces, but include, for instance, those that are 2-types (i.e. whose homotopy groups, $\pi_i$, vanish for $i \ge 3$).